digital-porous-media/dpm_docs/docs/community_data.md

 ## How Do Admins Move the Community Data?

-The Community Applications project is a special type of project designed for centralized data sharing.
-Only authorized administrators can add data to the Community Applications project.
+The Community Applications dataset is a special type of dataset designed for centralized data sharing.
+Only authorized administrators can add data to the Community Applications dataset.
 You can skip this part if you are a regular user.

 To upload community data, admins should follow these steps: